 Napkins are great for adding a decorative flair to your tablescapes.

-You will find many price points for napkins and when entertaining a large group, I either opt for paper or use inexpensive flour sack towels.
+You will find napkins at many price points.
+When entertaining a large group, I opt for paper or inexpensive flour sack towels.

-Although that may the the proper placement, you will see napkins all over the place just like the cutlery.
+Although that may be the proper placement, you will see napkins all over the place, just like the cutlery.

 In addition, the napkins are actually tea towels.
 I couldn’t resist using them because of the embroidered bee that looks so cute with the bee on the dishes.

-See How to Paint Flour Sack Napkins here.
+See How to Paint Flour Sack Napkins Tutorial and these custom handpainted napkins and tablecloth instructions.

 To Ring or Not to Ring

-I love pretty napkin rings and have been known to use tapered candle rings as napkins rings on occasion.
+I love pretty napkin rings and have been known to use tapered candle rings as napkin rings on occasion.

-I’ve shared several DIY napkin ring tutorials including these Twig Napkin Rings and these Burlap Napkin Rings.
+I’ve shared several DIY napkin ring tutorials, including Twig Napkin Rings and these Burlap Napkin Rings.

 Whether you use a napkin ring may depend on the fold of your napkin.

-For example if you want a bow tie fold, a ring is necessary.
-If you prefer a tulip fold, you don’t need a napkin ring.
+For example, if you want a bow tie fold, a ring is necessary.
+If you prefer a tulip fold or a Christmas Tree Napkin Fold, you don’t need a napkin ring.

 You can see more tablescape inspiration each month when our Supper Club shares a tablescape theme.
-We have an extensive archive of table setting themes that you can find my searching “Tablescapes” on this blog.
+We have an extensive archive of table-setting themes that you can find by searching “Tablescapes” on this blog.

 In Conclusion – Let’s Party

-Finally, don’t feel that you have to host a sit down dinner to entertain.
-In today’s fast paced world it’s so important to maintain friendships and social interaction.
+Finally, don’t feel you must host a sit-down dinner to entertain.
+In today’s fast-paced world, it’s so important to maintain friendships and social interaction.

 Invite friends over for a casual evening.
 Have everyone bring a dish and enjoy time together.

-Y’all know I don’t like to cook and therefore a lot of our entertaining is casual with my husband by the grill.
+Y’all know I don’t like to cook, so a lot of our entertaining is casual with my husband by the grill.

 Thanks so much for your continued support and encouragement.
 I look forward to sharing my next adventure with you.